jameshfisher/jameshfisher.com/_posts/2020-10-01-how-to-publish-an-npm-package.md

 ---
-title: "How to publish an npm package"
+title: How to publish an npm package
-tags: ["programming", "javascript"]
+tags:
+  - programming
+  - javascript
 ---

 Here I publish an NPM package `@jameshfisher/numsyslib`